Eddie Rosario Preview, Player Props: Braves vs. Dodgers

 Eddie Rosario At The Plate

-- Among the qualified hitters, he ranks 71st in batting average, while his on-base percentage ranks 108th and he is 31st in slugging.
+- Among qualified batters in baseball, his batting average ranks 70th, his on-base percentage ranks 106th, and he is 33rd in the league in slugging.

-- Rosario has reached base via a hit in 70 games this year (of 116 played), and had multiple hits in 26 of those games.

-- In 28.4% of his games this season, Rosario has had at least one RBI.
-He's picked up more than one in 15.5% and driven in three or more of his team's runs in eight contests.
+- Rosario has had an RBI in 34 games this year (29.1%), including 18 multi-RBI outings (15.4%).
+He has also driven home three or more of his team's runs in eight contests.

-- He has scored in 45 games this season, with multiple runs nine times.
+- He has scored in 45 of 117 games this season, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.